MicrosoftDocs/Advertising-docs/BingAds/bingads-11/customer-billing-service/insertionorder.md

 # InsertionOrder Data Object - Customer Billing
 Defines an insertion order.

+An insertion order is a contract in which you agree to spend up to a certain amount (not exceeding your credit line) over a time period.
+Advertisers use insertion orders to manage spend and budgets within their monthly invoice accounts.
 An account can have multiple active insertion orders, and only one insertion order is spending at a time.
 The spending insertion order is the one with the earliest end date.

-When updating an *InsertionOrder* object, only the *Status* element can be specified, for example to approve, decline, or cancel an insertion order.
+When updating this object, only the [Status](#status) element can be set if you want to approve, decline, or cancel an insertion order before it becomes approved.
+Bing Ads API version 11 does not support updates for approved insertion orders.
+To update an approved insertion order you must upgrade to Bing Ads API version 12.

 ## Syntax
 ```xml